Mariusmarten/SpatialMemory/README.md

 # Spatial Memory

-Implementation of the

 Implementation and testing repository of several feedforward and recurrent methods for learning representations for simultaneous localisation and mapping.
+The repository contains the following models:

 ![alt text](img/models.png "Title")